EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-26-browser-extensions-and-userscripts.md

   ]
 }
 ```
 As we have now specified the script file we are going to take a look at it.
 It creates a context menu and also has various code in order to compensate for issues that can happen when registering the context menu.
 The commented away code had some issues with it so it was removed.
-It is also sligthly different how Chrome and Firefox handles this.
+It is also slightly different how Chrome and Firefox handles this.

+`app.js`
 ```js
 function onPin(a) {
 	var src = a.srcUrl